sumerishere/sumerishere/README.md

 - 👋 Hi, I’m @sumerishere
-- I’m interested in coding
+- I’m interested in coding.
-- I’m currently learning python
-- I’m looking to collaborate on project of ml
+- I’m looking to collaborate on project of web development.
 - mail:ksumer597@gmail.com

 <!---